The death benefit under the Québec Pension Plan is a payment of a maximum amount of $2500. It is paid if the deceased

 Retraite Québec accepts the following documents as proof of payment for funeral expenses:

-- a photocopy of the receipt from the funeral home
+- a copy of a receipt from the funeral home

-- a photocopy of the invoice or funeral contract confirming payment.
+- a copy of the invoice or funeral contract confirming payment.

 These documents must contain all the information necessary to determine the eligibility of the expenses.

-Special rules that apply if the payer has ties with the funeral home
+If the payer had ties with the funeral home

 - the owner of the funeral home